The best video doorbells of 2021 | CNN Underscored

 Nest Hello ($149.99, originally $229.99; target.com)

-For $6 a month you can add as many Nest cameras to your account as you want, access 30-days worth of video history, and get access to more advanced features like activity zones, intelligent alerts for things like package deliveries and you can turn your smart displays and speakers into security devices.
+For $6 per month you can add as many Nest cameras to your account as you want, access 30 days’ worth of video history and get access to more advanced features like activity zones and intelligent alerts for things like package deliveries, and you can turn your smart displays and speakers into security devices.

 Ring Video Doorbell Wired ($59.99; amazon.com)